Welcome To The Divide

 When one

-sees some still image, contrarily, one may merely observe and interpret what
+sees some still image, contrarily, they may merely observe and interpret what

-spawned such a sight and what intention might remain veiled beyond the expanse
+spawned such a sight and what intention might remain veiled beyond the acuity

 So let